 Providing opportunities for appropriate public enjoyment is an important part of the National Park Service mission.
-Ninety Six National Historic Site is not only a significant historical site, but also holds beautiful natural landscapes which are ideal venues for a variety of special activities.
+Cowpens National Battlefield is not only a significant historical site, but also holds beautiful natural landscapes which are ideal venues for a variety of special activities.
 In order to coordinate special park use events, and ensure the preservation of the park's history and resources for the enjoyment of all visitors, most special events and activities held in the park require a special use permit, issued only after the National Park Service (NPS) determines, from the applicant's information, that the activities involved will not impair park values and resources.

 Who needs a Special Use Permit?

-A special use permit is required for activities that provide a benefit to an individual, group, or organization rather than the public at large and require some degree of management from the National Park Service to protect park resources and the public interest.
-These special use permits must be obtains in advance and may require payment of a fee.
-Some examples of special uses that require permits are:
+A special use permit is required for activities that provide a benefit to an individual, group, or organization rather than the public at large, that require some degree of management from the National Park Service to protect park resources and the public interest, and is not initiated, sponsored, or conducted by the National Park Service.
+These special use permits must be obtained in advance and may require payment of a fee.
+Fee payment must be in the form of cash, cashier’s check, personal check, or money order made out to the "National Park Service".
+Some examples of events that require Special Use Permits are:

 Special events, first amendment activities, and any potential ground-disturbing activities in the park require the issuance of a special use permit.

 Fill out the application and mail it to:

 Kings Mountain National Military Park

 Blacksburg, SC 29702

 For more information about special use permits, call 864-936-7921 x8.